Assistant Hall Directors

 - Have FUN and maintain a sense of humor!

-- Supervise five RAs in daily tasks as well as their overall development in the RA position.
+- Supervise four RAs in daily tasks as well as their overall development in the RA position.

 - Hold staff accountable for behavior and for meeting expectations.
 Document situations in which RAs do not meet expectations.